Top rated Civil Rights attorney in Santa Monica, CaliforniaThe Law Offices of Caree Harper

 Caree Harper is a civil rights and criminal defense attorney in Santa Monica, California.
-The founder of the Law Offices of Caree Harper, she serves clients throughout Santa Monica and the Los Angeles metropolitan area.
+The founder of The Law Offices of Caree Harper, she serves clients throughout the Los Angeles metropolitan area and Santa Monica.

-Ms. Harper has over 18 years of experience litigating civil rights and criminal defense matters at the state and federal levels, including jury trials in both arenas.
-She was police officer in the East Bay Area and was injured in the line of duty, which provides her with a distinct advantage when helping California residents who are facing criminal charges or whose civil rights have been violated.
+Ms. Harper has over 20 years of experience providing legal counsel for a whole variety of civil rights and criminal defense matters at the state and federal levels, including jury trials in both arenas.
+She was a police officer in the East Bay area and was injured in the line of duty, which provides her with a distinct advantage when helping California residents who are facing criminal charges or whose civil rights have been violated.

-Ms. Harper spent many years taking on pro bono cases for the NAACP in Pasadena and she mentored youth through Grizzly Youth Academy.
+Ms. Harper spent a decade taking on pro bono cases for the National Association for the Advancement of Colored People (NAACP) in Pasadena, and she mentored youth through Grizzly Youth Academy.
 Recognizing her commitment to providing free legal services, the County of Los Angeles & U.S. House of Representatives awarded her the Shirley Fields Volunteer Award for spending nearly half of her time on pro bono cases.

 First Admitted: 2002, California

 - Named one of the National Trial Lawyers "Top 100" since 2014

 - Selected by peers as one of the Top 100 Attorneys in Civil Rights and Criminal Defense, "Top 100" Attorneys, National Trial Attorneys (NTL), 2014

 - "In recognition of outstanding and invaluable service to the community"., Certificate of Special Congressional Recognition, U.S. House of Representatives, 2005